Mastering ADHD Starts With Understanding.

 Children & Adolescents with ADHD

-When thoughts move faster than everyday life.
-When emotions are intense.
-When organisation becomes a constant struggle.
-I work directly with children and teens: age-appropriate, clearly structured, and practical.
+When thoughts race faster than life can keep up.
+When emotions feel overwhelming.
+When staying organised takes everything they've got.
+I work directly with children and teens – age-appropriate, clearly structured, and built for real life.

 Schools & Professionals

-When knowledge is missing or there is uncertainty around ADHD.
-I provide solid understanding, practical tools, and clear options for action.
+When uncertainty around ADHD affects the classroom or practice.
+I offer solid understanding, practical tools, and clear next steps.

 Parents & Families

-When parenting feels more like crisis management than relationship.
-When conversations escalate or uncertainty takes over.
-Together we create clarity, structure, and safety that fits your family system.
+When parenting feels more like crisis management than connection.
+When conversations escalate and doubt creeps in.
+Together we build clarity, structure, and safety – tailored to your family.

 How I Work with Children with ADHD